openharmony/third_party_cangjie_runtime/stdlib/doc/libs/std_en/sync/sync_package_api/sync_package_classes.md

 Function: Releases the specified value to the [Semaphore](sync_package_classes.md#class-semaphore) object.

-If the internal counter, after incrementing by the released value, can satisfy any threads currently blocked on the [Semaphore](sync_package_classes.md#class-semaphore), those threads will be awakened.
-The internal counter value will not exceed the initial value; if the incremented value would exceed the initial value, it is set to the initial value instead.
+If the internal counter, after incrementing by the released value, satisfies any threads blocked on the [Semaphore](sync_package_classes.md#class-semaphore) object, those threads will be awakened.
+The internal counter value will not exceed the initial value; if the incremented value would exceed the initial value, it will be set to the initial value.
 All operations before calling `release` happen before any operations after calling `acquire/tryAcquire`.

 Parameters:

-- amount!: [Int64](../../core/core_package_api/core_package_intrinsics.md#int64) - The value to release to the internal counter, default is 1.
+- amount!: [Int64](../../core/core_package_api/core_package_intrinsics.md#int64) - The value to release to the internal counter.
+Defaults to 1.

 Exceptions: